|

 outside the branch collar and joins up with the first

-at some point, the weight of the branch will cause the
+at some point near the main trunk, the weight of the branch will rip the bark from

 the tree beneath the cut leaving an unsightly scar and